 - State agencies, local government units, and other political subdivisions of the State from contracting with individuals or companies on the Department of State Treasurer’s Final Divestment List.

 Step 4: NC Sales & Use Taxes for the "Retailer-Contractor" Form

 For invoices with NC Sales and Use Tax on a separate line: Most invoices will more than likely will be shipped to Wilkes County, NC where the NC sales tax rate is 7%.
 If product is picked up in a different county, please charge that county’s sales tax rate since NC sales tax is charged according to where the product is delivered.

 For invoices without NC Sales and Use taxes on a separate line: If your company reports your sales and use tax directly to NC Department of Revenue, your invoices to the Town are not required to have the sales and use tax broken out on a separate line.
 However, your company is required to certify your company paid sales tax to your supplier(s) and this tax must be reported to the Town on a Sales And Use Tax Reporting Affidavit.
-The form is located inside this vendor packet and must be completed for each invoice submitted to the Town along with your supplier’s invoice(s).
+The form is located at link above or by clicking on the form image and must be completed for each invoice submitted to the Town along with your supplier’s invoice(s).
 Payment will only be made when your company’s invoice is submitted along with the completed affidavit and your supplier’s invoice(s).

 This affidavit and supplier's invoices are only released to the NC Department of Revenue during any future sales tax audit(s).
 We do not share this information with any other persons nor will we sell your information to anyone.

 The vendor SHALL NOT BEGIN ANY WORK until a standard Certificate of Insurance to include Employer’s General Liability and Worker’s Compensation Insurances have been received by the Town Clerk.
 Please contact James K. Byrd at Tel: 336-838-3951 X 234, Fax: 336-838-7616 or email.